GaoxiangLuo/GaoxiangLuo/README.md

 ## 💡 Philosophy

+I'm **AI-native**.
 Great research should live in production, not just in papers.
 I believe the best validation of an idea is when real users depend on it daily.

 I focus on:
 - **Research with immediate utility** — Every project should advance knowledge AND ship to users